 Everything I draw is a work in progress, to be further developed, altered, re-thought at any time.
 When Sean draws a line he prefers to get it right the first time through – correct to draw, precisely placed, properly weighted.
 I take constant shortcuts to make the process reasonably efficient, he counts every cobblestone he walks over.
 We both see this inherent difference between us as the greatest benefit of a combined office.

 When the plan-set is complete, the permits can be filed, the contract to build can be signed, and construction can begin.
-It is best to choose a general contractor as early in the process as possible, I do not like handing projects over to Sean until one is on board.
+It is best to choose a general contractor as early in the process as possible, I do not like handing projects over to Sean until a contractor is on board.
 Contractors sometimes have their own methods and preferences on how things should be drawn and built.
 It works out better for us to accommodate, rather than re-train them.

 I like to see the site when the excavation is completed, before the corner stakes have been set.
 Grades can be difficult to visualize because optical illusions occur.
 I check the height of the first floor from the ground at all doorways.
 Adjustments can be made in the height of the stem walls if necessary.
 I also check the view from all windows.
 At times I ask that the house be moved a few feet or turned a few degrees, to expand or shorten a view or to protect a nearby tree.